As Revealed by the Prophets

 A Sermon on Isaiah 1:1-2Read more

-Why should we listen to the message of the prophets and of holy Scripture?
-In an age of doubt and the rationalistic criticism of Scripture, this remains a vital question for the Church and all believers.
-In this sermon on Isaiah 1:1-2, Dr. Martyn Lloyd-Jones preaches on the nature of Scripture as the Word of God given through the apostles and prophets.
-God gives His Word to His people in times of need and guidance.
-This word from God is the only reason that the Church has any authority to speak to the world and call it to repentance and faith in Jesus Christ.
-The message of the Church is that Jesus Christ has died for sinners so that they might be righteous and children of God.
+Why should one listen to the message of the prophets and of holy Scripture?
+In an age of doubt and the rationalistic criticism of Scripture, this remains a vital question for the church and all believers.
+In this sermon on Isaiah 1:1–2 titled “As Revealed by the Prophets,” Dr. Martyn Lloyd-Jones preaches on the nature of Scripture as the word of God given through the apostles and prophets.
+God gives His word to His people in times of need and guidance.
+This word from God is the only reason that the church has any authority to speak to the world and call it to repentance and faith in Jesus Christ.
+The message of the church is that Jesus Christ has died for sinners so that they might be righteous and children of God.
 All who repent and believe in Jesus are saved from sin and the wrath of God.
-This message of salvation confronts the world in its fallenness and brokenness and tells it of the God who has died for the world.
-God’s revelation is the only reason that the Church can stand and proclaim this great truth that Jesus has come and died for sinners.
-This sermon confront us all we the need to repent and believe in Jesus Christ.
+This message of salvation confronts the world in its fallenness and brokenness and tells of the God who has died for the world.
+God’s revelation is the only reason that the church can stand and proclaim this great truth that Jesus has come and died for sinners.
+This sermon confronts all that they need to repent and believe in Jesus Christ.

 Additional Scripture Translations